Group Visits - CSPM

 Self-Guided Experience – with Welcome & Introduction

-Opening on June 12, 2025, Until Forever Comes: This is Ute Homeland is the result of five years of consultation with our Tribal partners: the Southern Ute Indian Tribe, Ute Mountain Ute Tribe, and Ute Indian Tribe of the Uintah and Ouray Reservation.
+Until Forever Comes: This is Ute Homeland is the result of five years of consultation with our Tribal partners: the Southern Ute Indian Tribe, Ute Mountain Ute Tribe, and Ute Indian Tribe of the Uintah and Ouray Reservation.
 This permanent exhibition centers the ongoing history and culture of the Ute People in the Pikes Peak region, in their own words.

 To ensure the information shared in the exhibit reflects the power, authenticity, and accuracy of the Ute People telling their own story, the museum will not be offering guided tours of the space.
 Your group is welcome to request an introduction to the exhibit where we will provide more information on this project.